paulseabrook/pauls-plastics/PLANNING.md

 ### As a user, I want to:

-- Be able to add a professional as a collection with a one to many relationship with different discs
+- Be able to add a professional disc golfer as a collection with a one to many relationship with different discs.
-- Be able to filter the discs by type (putter and approach, midrange, fairway driver, distance driver)
+- Be able to filter the discs by type (putter and approach, midrange, fairway driver, distance driver).

 ---